Why Hackers Don’t Need Computers To Get In

 Hacker this, hacker that, virus, malware, blah, blah.

-Traditionally, hackers are often thought of as hoody-wearing or masked deviants, lurking in dark basements, fingers madly tapping away upon keyboards illuminated only by the eerie green glow of lines upon lines of code on the screen before them.
+Traditionally, hackers are often thought of as hoody‑wearing or masked deviants, lurking in dark basements, fingers madly tapping away upon keyboards illuminated only by the eerie green glow of lines upon lines of code.
+This cliché is great for television but far from the truth.

-Hackers (or bad actors) can and will use all sorts of means to gain access to a device or a network; adware, malware, RATs (remote access trojans), that random usb drive you found (on the ground outside the office maybe), but a good hacker also knows how to use low-tech methods for hacking and these start with simple physical access rather than remote.
+Hackers (or bad actors) can and will use all sorts of means to gain access to a device or a network: adware, malware, RATs, that random USB drive you found… but a good hacker also knows how to use simple physical access rather than remote access.

 When was the last time you asked someone for their ID?
-And when was the last time you were asked for yours?
+And when was the last time someone asked for yours?

-In the report, David Kennedy (founder of TrustedSec” and former cyber intelligence analyst), explained at Inc.’s Iconic Conference, how he helps other companies find their security weaknesses.
+In a report on inc.com, David Kennedy (founder of TrustedSec and former cyber intelligence analyst) explained how he helps companies find their security weaknesses.

 When I read this, I’m not ashamed to admit that I was thrilled in a way and I think it’s because the simplicity of it is so beautiful.